Africa and the Global Atlantic World Conference

 We invite abstracts for papers, workshops, panels, roundtables, video and poetry performances, and other artistic forms that address any of the above goals and themes.
 Abstracts should not exceed 250 words.
-Abstracts should explain the topic, the content, and highlight key discussion points that advance the conference theme of increased activism from the 1960s to the present.
-The deadline for all abstracts has been extended to December 1, 2019.
+Abstracts should explain the topic, the content and highlight key discussion points that advance the conference theme of increased activism from the 1960s to the present.
+The deadline for all abstracts has been extended to Dec.
+1, 2019.
 Please submit a 50-word biography with your abstract.

 For more information about the conference or to submit an abstract, please contact the Conference Committee electronically: